 This Cohesive Strategy is not a report for the shelf; rather, it is one piece of a living, ongoing process that requires continued engagement.
-The Cohesive Strategy builds on existing collaborative efforts in the wildland fire management community with the expected outcome of building a holistic, national wildland fire management framework-one that links healthy and resilient landscapes to fire-adapted communities, and wildland fire response, rather than considering them separately.

-We are committed to implementing, effectively communicating, and regularly revisiting the Cohesive Strategy in the context of adaptive management and we believe that all of these are critical elements for continued success.
+The Cohesive Strategy builds on existing collaborative efforts in the wildland fire management community with the expected outcome of building a holistic, national wildland fire management framework-one that links healthy and resilient landscapes to fire-adapted communities and wildfire response, rather than considering them separately.
+We are committed to implementing, effectively communicating, and regularly revisiting the Cohesive Strategy in the context of adaptive management; we believe all of these are critical elements for continued success.